hackbinghamton/WebDevelopmentWorkshop/React.js/Functionality.md

 </div>
 ```

 Inside our input tag, you can see that we are setting the value equal to our variable `value` so that we always see the most updated state, which can be done by using curly braces rather than the typical quotes you'd find in HTML.
 The use of curly braces allows us to get out of "HTML-like" mode, and use JavaScript code directly.
 You might have also noticed the use of `onChange`. `onChange` is a property that React implemented to make it easier to handle events (You can learn more about this [here](https://reactjs.org/docs/handling-events.html)).
-Then, we use an arrow function to call our `setValue()`, and set it to the input's target value.
+Then, we use an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) to call our `setValue()`, and set it to the input's target value.
 Now when you type in the input field, we update our `value` state, which will be used to add a new item to our to-do list.

 Let's create another state hook in our `InputField` component.
-Trying creating a new state hook called `items`, with the mutator `setItems`, instantiated to an an empty array, `[]`.
+Try creating a new state hook called `items`, with the mutator `setItems`, instantiated to an an empty array, `[]`.

-Ideally, it should look like this: `const [items, setItems] = useState([]);`.
-We will add this new hook to store out to-do items, which will later be mapped out onto their own `ToDoItem` components.
+If all when well, you'll get something that looks like this: `const [items, setItems] = useState([]);`.
+We will add this new hook to store out to-do items in an array, which will later be mapped out onto their own `ToDoItem` components.

 Now let's create our first function in our component, which will add values into our to-do list array.
 Add the function under our state hooks, but before our return state: